go-mysql-org/go-mysql-elasticsearch/README.md

 In the above example, we will only sync MySQL table tfiler's columns `id` and `name` to Elasticsearch.

-## Ignore table without primary key
+## Ignore table without a primary key
-When you sync table without primary key, you can see below error message.
+When you sync table without a primary key, you can see below error message.
 ```
-.../go-mysql-elasticsearch/river/river.go:244: schema.table must have a PK for a column
+schema.table must have a PK for a column
 ```
-If you want to ignore table without primary key, you can ignore by adding this attribute to the *.toml.
+You can ignore these tables in the configuration like:
 ```
-# Ignore table without primary key
+# Ignore table without a primary key
-skip_non_pk = true
+skip_no_pk_table = true
 ```

 ## Why not other rivers?